China National Botanical Garden

+The China National Botanical Garden (国家植物园 (Guójiā Zhíwùyuán)) is a national botanical garden located in Haidian, Beijing, China.
+Chartered in 2022, the garden is co-sponsored by the National Forestry and Grassland Administration, the Ministry of Housing and Urban-Rural Development, the Chinese Academy of Sciences, and the Beijing Municipal People's Government.

-The National Botanical Garden is integrated on the basis of the existing conditions of the Institute of Botany of the Chinese Academy of Sciences (South Garden) and the Beijing Botanical Garden (North Garden), with a total planned area of nearly 600 hectares.
+The garden is integrated on the basis of the existing conditions of the Institute of Botany of the Chinese Academy of Sciences (South Garden) and the Beijing Botanical Garden (North Garden), with a total planned area of nearly 600 ha.
+The garden is located in between Fragrant Hills Park and Jade Spring Hill in the Western Hills.

 Establishment

 The National Botanical Garden is based on the existing conditions of the Institute of Botany of the Chinese Academy of Sciences (South Garden) and the Beijing Botanical Garden (North Garden), through the organic integration of expansion and efficiency.
 The South Garden is mainly based on scientific research and experiments, focusing on the research and development of core technologies for plant basic scientific research, biodiversity conservation and plant resource utilization.
 The North Garden focuses on ex situ collection, popular science, and exhibition, focusing on plant application research, conservation of rare and endangered plants, collection and display of horticultural plants, and research and training on gardening and horticultural technologies.

+Botanist Hu Xiansu championed the creation of the Garden for decades, earning him the title "father" of the project upon its eventual completion.

+Botanist Ma Jinshuang serves as the chief scientist of the National Botanical Garden since 2020.